TacoGuy21/TacoHub/README.md

-If any of the buttons don't work on a certain site, drag them to your bookmarks bar.
+If any of the buttons don't work on a site, drag them to your bookmarks bar.

 <br>